-There are nearly 1,000 schools across the nation that offer bachelor's degree programs in food service management or hospitality management, according to the BLS.
-Other training programs result in an associate degree or certificate; these types of programs can be found at community and technical colleges.
+Aspiring banquet managers can earn a bachelor's degree in food service management or hospitality management.
+Other training programs result in an associate degree or certificate.
+These types of programs can be found at community and technical colleges.

-A 2-year or 4-year degree program usually combines general education courses with core courses in hospitality and food service management, while certificate programs focus solely on core courses.
+A 2-year or 4-year degree program usually combines general education with core courses in hospitality and food service management, while certificate programs focus solely on core courses.
 Many programs include the opportunity to complete cooperative learning experiences or internships.
-Some are structured to award or qualify students for various industry certifications.
+Some programs are structured to award or qualify students for various industry certifications.
 Courses generally cover business and technical topics in the hospitality field, such as marketing, research, revenues, expenses, financial analysis and law.
-Elective courses can include areas such as resort development and operations, convention services, human resources management and ethics.
+Electives can include topics in resort development and operations, convention services, human resources management and ethics.

 - Develop excellent people skills.
 A banquet manager deals with a variety of people, including customers and workers.
-He or she often has to address sensitive topics like customer satisfaction and employee performance.
-Taking courses such as human resources, communications or public speaking can improve customer service and employee relations skills, potentially making a candidate more attractive to potential employers.
+He or she often has to address sensitive topics, like customer satisfaction and employee performance.
+Taking courses in human resources, communications or public speaking can improve customer service and employee relations skills, potentially making a candidate more attractive to potential employers.

 - Develop familiarity with commonly used programs and systems.
 Hospitality and food service management positions require the use of computer systems and software programs.
 Growing comfortable with technology typically used in the field might be a good way to gain an advantage in the job market.

-Earning voluntary certification can distinguish a candidate in the job market by showing professional qualifications and expertise.
+Earning voluntary certification can distinguish a candidate in the job market and sometimes lead to promotion opportunities.
 The National Restaurant Association Educational Foundation is a nonprofit organization offering voluntary certifications for food service workers, including food service managers.
-The certification process entails meeting minimum education and/or work experience requirements, which qualifies an individual to sit for the certification exam.
+The certification process entails meeting minimum education and/or work experience requirements, which can qualify an individual to sit for the certification exam.